Habit Heroes

 Habit Heroes was an interactive exhibit located within Innoventions at Epcot in Walt Disney World.
 Designed to promote healthy habits by battling "bad habits" personified as villains, the exhibit soft-opened on February 4, 2012.
 Medical experts widely lambasted Habit Heroes, claiming that its approach body-shamed and stigmatized overweight individuals.
 Consequently, Disney closed the attraction days before its planned public opening on March 5, 2012.

 Following extensive research and consultation with medical professionals, Disney retooled the exhibit.
 The revamped Habit Heroes opened to the public on January 18, 2013.
 Disney closed the exhibit without warning on January 17, 2016.

 Original attraction

-Queue

 Conceived as a unique interactive experience, the attraction was initially housed within a simulated gymnasium that served as the secret headquarters for a superhero organization dedicated to combating unhealthy habits.
 Led by character hosts Will Power and Callie Stenics, participants were recruited to become "health heroes", tasked with acquiring the skills needed to defeat villains that embodied negative lifestyle choices.

-Activities

-The exhibit featured three core activities, each designed to address a specific health issue through engaging scenarios.
-These activities tackled excessive screen time (featuring Control Freak), excessive junk food consumption (with The Snacker and Sweet Tooth), and predisposition to inactivity (featuring Leadbottom).

-Following a preshow, participants entered Control Freak's electronic lair, a cylindrical room with walls covered in control panels.
-The aim of this activity was to sprint between panels and switch off falling televisions in order to defeat Control Freak.
-Next, participants moved to a room equipped with cannons.
-Using broccoli, carrots, and blueberries as ammunition, they shot down city scenes constructed from junk foods, thereby defeating The Snacker and Sweet Tooth.
-Finally, participants were led into a room with a dancing grid, where they were encouraged to engage in a physically active dance routine, the goal being to get Leadbottom to dance along as well, leading to his defeat.

-After these activities, the final one was a series of screens that were designed to scan participants and determine their state of health, as well as provide suggestions on how to improve their lifestyle.
-They were never used in their operational state.

-Online game

-In conjunction with the attraction, an interactive game of the same name and premise was released.
-There were two versions - one being the online roleplayer game, in which players can register, create their avatar, and take on a wider range of villains to conquer and defeat, as corresponding to their negative health habits: